 Spinach: fresh or frozen will work.
 If using fresh spinach, sautée it to wilt it down.
 If using frozen spinach, thaw in microwave and squeeze in a cheesecloth or paper towels to remove the excess water

-Ricotta cheese: ricotta cheese works best, but cottage cheese is an option as well if you prefer it
+Ricotta cheese: the consistency of ricotta cheese works best, but cottage cheese is an option as well if you prefer it

 Parmesan cheese: you'll want to use a good quality parmesan cheese for this recipe.
 Both grated and shredded work great